GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - Signs of bad tests/bad design creating bad tests:
   - **Long setup code:** If you have to spend hundreds of line creating objects from a simple assertion, your objects might be too big and need to be split (so individual parts can be tested easily).
   - **Setup duplication:** If you can't easily find a common place for common setup code, then there are too many objects too tightly coupled.
   - **Long running tests:** TDD tests that take a long time to run, won't get run (defeating the point of TDD).
-This often occurs because you can't test parts of the design and have to setup/tear down the full thing ieach time.
+This often occurs because you can't test parts of the design and have to setup/tear down the full thing each time.
   - **Fragile tests:** Tests the break unexpectedly occur if parts of your program that should be separate actually have some connection.
 - You can delete tests if they don't increase your confidence in the system (because what it is testing is already covered by a different test) and if it isn't communicating something new to the reader.
 - **Switching to TDD mid-way through a project:** Instead of trying to do a huge refactor and write tests for everything, we slowly add tests into the parts of the code we are working on.
 By implementing these changes into code as wo go along, slowly the system will begin to look "test-driven".